gravitational/teleport/rfd/0048-desktop-access-session-recording.md

 [RFD 0037](./0037-desktop-access-protocol.md).
 The vast majority of these events will contain TDP message 2 (PNG frame), but we will also capture:

-- message 1 - client screen spec: to know when the canvas needs to be resized during playback
+- message 1 - client screen spec: to know the initial size of the screen
-- message 6 - clipboard data: to indicate when the clipboard was used in a session
+- message 6 - clipboard data: to indicate when the clipboard was used
 - message 3 - mouse move
 - message 4 - mouse button